 - The cat appears to have mouth pain

 - Tooth loss

-- Cat turns their head whilst eating, to move their cat food away from teeth causing them discomfort
+- The cat turns their head whilst eating, to move their cat food away from teeth causing them discomfort

 If you suspect that your cat has Maine Coon tooth resorption, seek advice from a veterinary professional immediately.
-This is important because evidence of tooth resorption indicates that severe tooth damage has already occured.
-In situations such as this, the veterinary professional and owner will together need to agree on a management strategy for the cats oral hygiene moving forwards.
+This is important because evidence of tooth resorption indicates that severe tooth damage has already occurred.
+In situations such as this, the veterinary professional and owner will together need to agree on a management strategy for the cat’s oral hygiene moving forwards.

 What Is Stomatitis?

-If your cat develops Maine Coon stomatitis, they will likely have widespread oral inflammation which can take a long time to treat.
-This painful, yet common feline condition is caused by certain viruses, some inflammatory conditions, and dental disease i.e. periodontal disease (source).
+If your cat develops Maine Coon stomatitis, then they will likely have widespread oral inflammation which can take a long time to treat.
+This painful, yet very common feline condition is caused by certain viruses, some inflammatory conditions, and dental disease i.e. periodontal disease (source 1).

-Stomatitis can affect a Maine Coon of any age, or gender.
-It is characterised by painful inflammation of the cat’s mouth and gums, which causes ulcers to develop in their mouth.
+Stomatitis can affect a Maine Coon of any age or gender.
+It is characterized by painful inflammation of the cat’s mouth and gums, which causes ulcers to develop in their mouth.
 The disease goes beyond gingivitis and periodontitis.
-It is thought to extend into a cats submucosal tissues (source).
+It is thought to extend into the cat’s submucosal tissues (source 1).

 Symptoms of Stomatitis include:

 - Excessive Drooling